-The fountains is called ‘of the 4 rivers’ because it represents four of the most famous rivers in the world, namely the Danube, the Rio de la Plata, the Nile and the Gange, each recognizable by clever symbolism chosen by Bernini, its sculptor.
+The fountain is called ‘of the 4 rivers’ because it represents four of the most famous rivers in the world, namely the Danube, the Rio de la Plata, the Nile and the Gange, each recognizable by clever symbolism chosen by Bernini, its sculptor.

-They are all worth noticing by two are the most famous and, I believe, the most impressive: the Nile, represented with his head covered, to symbolize its unknown source, and the Rio de la Plata, famously covering its eyes in terror.
+They are all worth noticing by two are the most famous and, I believe, the most impressive: the Nile, represented with his head covered to symbolize its unknown source, and the Rio de la Plata, famously covering its eyes in terror.

 The rivers are so represented so beautifully, they are among the most beautiful statues in Rome.